Gemini CLI

 What is Gemini CLI?

 Gemini CLI is Google’s open-source command-line AI tool.
-With 95,000+ stars on GitHub, it’s one of the most popular developer tools ever released.
+It has quickly become a very popular AI CLI tool, with tens of thousands of GitHub stars.
 It uses Google’s Gemini models and offers a generous usage allowance.

 Key features:

-- Massive context: Up to 1 million tokens — it can read enormous codebases
+- Massive context: 1 million tokens — it can read enormous codebases

 - MCP extensible: Can connect to external tools and services

-- Multiple models: Access to Gemini 2.5 Pro, Flash, and more
+- Multiple models: Access to Gemini 2.5 Pro, 3.1 Pro Preview, Flash, and more

 Installation